 Now to the second common problem of enterprise cloud management: A lack of traditional ITSM required to support the technical components of daily operations across a cloud and compute infrastructure.

 Cloud infrastructures typically scale themselves up and down as load fluctuates.
-But whether you’re running a DevOps model or not, very few enterprises have a team that can employ an ITSM framework like ITIL to apply best practices effectively and handle the day-to-day technical challenges of a cloud infrastructure in constant flux.
+Regardless of your operational model, very few enterprises have a team that can employ an ITSM framework using ITIL to best practices to effectively handle the day-to-day technical challenges of a cloud infrastructure in constant flux.

 Incident management, while critical, isn’t sufficient on its own to address the issues and changes that impact a “fluid” cloud environment.
 Enterprises and similarly large organizations can find immense value in implementing workflows that come out of a framework like ITIL, such as: